polymer-dart/polymer_autonotify/README.md

 You just have to annotate properties with `@observable` and extend/mixin the familiar `Observable` mixin, exactly like before, and `polymer_autnotify` will take care of calling `polymer` accessor API automatically for you.

-To enable the autonotify feature just add the dependency to your project and add the mixins `PolymerAutoNotifySupportJsBehavior` and `PolymerAutoNotifySupportBehavior` to your `PolymerElement` then annotate property with `@observable` (just like in the previous polymer version).
+To enable the autonotify feature just add the dependency to your project and add the mixin `AutonotifyBehavior` to your `PolymerElement` then annotate property with `@observable` (just like in the previous polymer version).